LJPDB/HastenTest/README.md

 - Cristiano Ronaldo: http://www.segundoasegundo.com/sas/wp-content/uploads/2014/01/cristiano-ronaldo.jpg  --> this will lead you to a Newspaper instead of a picture of Cristiano

+## PODs used in this app

+- Alamofire
+- SwiftyJSON
+- SDWebImage

 ## Instalation and test

 - Download/Clone the app